-The Nonpoint Source Task Force will meet December 8, 2020 in the Matthew Training Center of the Joe Foss Building to consider Section 319 funding applications.
+The Nonpoint Source Task Force will meet December 6, 2022 in the Matthew Training Center of the Joe Foss Building to consider Section 319 funding applications.
+The meeting will also be livestreamed.
 The Board of Water and Natural Resources will meet at a later date to consider the Nonpoint Source Task Force's Section 319 funding recommendations.
 The Board's recommendations will then be submitted to the U.S. Environmental Protection Agency for review and approval before grant funds are awarded.
 Links below lead to project summaries and funding recommendations.
 Links in the project summaries lead to the project's funding application in Adobe Acrobat (pdf) format.

 The goal of this project is to protect and improve the water quality of northeast South Dakota glacial lakes, streams, and rivers by implementing conservation practices that reduce the amount of fecal coliform bacteria, nutrients, and sediment loads entering project water bodies, maintaining their assigned beneficial uses, and to build on previous efforts and protect water quality improvements realized from previous implementation projects and segments.
 This project combines two multi-year locally led watershed projects; Northeast Glacial Lakes Watershed Improvement and Protection Project (Segment 5) and Upper Big Sioux Watershed Project (Segment 7) into one project.

 The goal of the South Dakota Nonpoint Source Information and Education project is to promote and facilitate public understanding of watersheds and related management issues and support for and participation in watershed protection through the continued implementation of the comprehensive, coordinated statewide effort begun in 2004.